emendoza96/emendoza96/README.md

 Hello!
 I'm Emiliano Mendoza, a systems engineer passionate about the world of software development and DevOps.
 This is my space on GitHub where I share some of my projects, learnings, and experiences in the field of technology.

 ### About Me
-  - 👨‍💻 Systems engineer with experience in backend development.
+  - 👨‍💻 Systems Engineer - Backend Developer.
+  - 💼 Proficient in Java Spring Boot.
+  - 🐍 Proficient in Python, especially in data analysis using PySpark.
   - 🌱 Currently interested in learning and mastering the world of DevOps.
-  - 💼 Experience with Java Spring Boot, primarily creating microservices.
-  - 🐍 Proficient in Python, especially in data analysis using PySpark.

 ### What DevOps Means to Me